-COVID-19 is a rapidly evolving situation, with circumstances changing daily.
-Please check back regularly and we will post updated information as it becomes available.
-TCC is taking the necessary precautions to ensure the safety of our employees, patients, tribes, and community.
+Tanana Chiefs Conference is taking the necessary precautions to ensure the safety of our employees, patients, tribes, and community.

-Are you experiencing the following symptoms?
+Are you experiencing the symptoms of COVID-19?

 Call the Chief Andrew Isaac Health Center at 907-451-6682 ext.1

 Call the TCC COVID-19 Hotline at 907-451-6682 ext.9

 COVID-19 testing is open and available at TCC’s Chief Andrew Isaac Health Center for beneficiaries.

 Symptoms of COVID-19 include; temperature over 100 degrees, new shortness of breath, cough or sore throat, runny nose, new diarrhea, and changes in taste or smell.